trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

     | Reset         -> 0)
    ```

-   This endpoint accepts the increment, decrement, or reset parameter and refers to it as the `action` variable.
-   It also accepts the current value of the storage as the `store` variable.
-   Then it uses the OCaml `match` command to map the `action` variable to the new value of the storage:
+   This function returns a list of entrypoints that the client can call and the new value of the storage:

     - If the parameter is "Reset," the new value of the storage is 0.
-    - If the parameter is "Increment" or "Decrement," the function passes the integer that the client sent to the `add` or `sub` functions, which you create in the next step.
+    - If the parameter is "Increment" or "Decrement," the function passes the storage and the integer that the client sent to the `add` or `sub` functions, which you create in the next step.

 1. Add these functions to increment or decrement the storage: